San Pedro Mártir Quiechapa

 San Pedro Mártir Quiechapa is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Yautepec District in the east of the Sierra Sur Region.

 The name Quiechapa in the Zapotec language means "stone woman."

+Geography

+The municipality covers an area of 63.79 km2 at an elevation of 1,820 m above sea level in the Sierra Madre del Sur mountains.
+The climate is temperate, with prevailing winds from the north.